syfqy/create-spring-boot-components/README.md

 4. Grant permission for script to be executable
 ```
-chmod +x create-spring-boot-app.sh
+chmod +x create-spring-boot-components.sh
 ```

 5. Navigate to current spring boot project's root directory

-6. Run script via `./create-spring-boot-app.sh <name>`.
+6. Run script via `./create-spring-boot-components.sh <name>`.
 Provide an argument `name` that will be the name of the classes.
 ```
-$ ~/Downloads/./create-spring-boot-app.sh order
+$ ~/Downloads/./create-spring-boot-components.sh order
 creating the following files:
 >>> models/Order.java
 >>> controllers/OrderController.java